rtyler/resin/README.markdown

-# Resin: a simple environment for A,ber development
+# Resin: a simple environment for Amber development

 ## About